TABLE OF CONTENTS

 Colorado’s new bill wouldn’t let marijuana use run rampant in the workplace.
 Instead, it would provide much-needed protections for medical users and those who like to wind down with some pot.
 As more employees become part of the marijuana movement, employers will have an increasingly harder time to find non-cannabis users.
 It’s only a matter of time until marijuana use is truly treated like any other lawful off-duty activity.

 Regardless of what type of job you want to land in the cannabis industry, set yourself apart from other people seeking the same position.
 You want to have an advantage over other job seekers and make yourself more qualified than them.
 The best way to do this is to get certified.
 You will gain practical knowledge and confidence before entering the exciting cannabis space.
-So, get started with your certification.
+So, get started with your cannabis certifications.
 The job you seek is waiting for you!